For questions regarding the Ebola virus, please call (202) 442-8141.

 An emergency medical service (or EMS) is a service providing out-of-hospital acute care and transport to definitive care, to patients with illnesses and injuries which the patient believes constitute a medical emergency.

 EMS is an intricate system, and each component of this system has an essential role to perform as part of a coordinated and seamless system of emergency medical care.
-An EMS system comprises all of the following components:
+An EMS system comprises the following components:

 - Agencies and organizations (both private and public)